-- Reasons for the indicator to come on - The brake fluid is low. - There is a malfunction in the brake system. - What to do when the indicator comes on while driving - Depress the brake pedal lightly to check pedal pressure.
+- The brake fluid is low. - There is a malfunction in the brake system. - What to do when the indicator comes on while driving

+Depress the brake pedal lightly to check pedal pressure.

-If normal, check the brake fluid level the next time you stop. - If abnormal, take immediate action.
+- If normal, check the brake fluid level the next time you stop. - If abnormal, take immediate action.
 If necessary, downshift the transmission to slow the vehicle using engine braking.